klawrawkz/orion/cli/README.md

 # Orion CLI

+## Install the CLI

+We use a simple script to download the latest release from the orion repo and move it to `/usr/local/bin/orion`.
+Download the installer script:

+`curl -fsSL https://raw.githubusercontent.com/microsoft/orion/tree/master/cli/scripts/installer.sh -o installer.sh`

+Inspect the installer to verify it does what you think.
+Now run the installer using this following command:

+`./installer.sh`

 Currently this only contains the start of the project structure, a test concept, Makefile and Readme.
 From a terminal, cd into the `cli` folder and run:

 ```make build```